 In ICU on day three, a CT scan confirmed a flare-up of Megan’s colitis.
 Her specialists discussed removing her colon, but decided to wait and see if it would calm down.
 Meanwhile, diuretics slowly began to siphon off the 40 pounds of water weight.

 Another note and a photo soon arrived from Holden.
 "My nurses tell me you had a tough day yesterday, too.
-I can’t wait til we can cuddle together so we can help each other feel better…They gave me blood…kind of cool…kind of creepy!
-But it was like superhero juice because I feel so much better and stronger now…the nurses think I’m super cute…"
+I can’t wait til we can cuddle together so we can help each other feel better … they gave me blood … kind of cool … kind of creepy!
+But it was like superhero juice because I feel so much better and stronger now … the nurses think I’m super cute …"

-"We have an awesome team here at Scottsdale Shea to help these babies: physical, occupational, speech and respiratory therapists, and developmental specialists," she continued.
+"We have an awesome team here at Scottsdale Shea to help these babies: physical, occupational, speech and respiratory therapists, and developmental specialists," she continues.
 "They guide us on the babies’ gestational age, what to expect and how to help.
 It’s a team effort to help these little babies.
 The best part is celebrating all the milestones — when they can breathe on their own, when they move from isolette to crib, their first feeding."

 Heart surgery at 29 days

 The next time Aarika took care of Holden, Megan had finally been discharged from the hospital after an 18-day stay.
 "Megan came to the NICU to see him.
 We both cried.
 It’s been so tough for her; she’s gone through so much.
 But she understood things like his central IV line because she had had one.
-And she understood his IV nutrition because she experienced that, too."
+And she understood his IV nutrition because she experienced that, too," Aarika says.

 Holden wasn’t out of the woods yet.
 Surgeons had to operate on his heart when he was 29 days old to close the valve that normally closes on its own.
-"He thrived almost instantaneously when oxygenated blood started pumping through his body," Megan said.
+"He thrived almost instantaneously when oxygenated blood started pumping through his body," Megan says.
 "He’s feisty, but a quiet feisty.
 And he’s the sweetest baby — he doesn’t fuss or cry.
 He’s content even when he’s being poked and prodded."

 On Sept.
 13, 2017, a week shy of two months old, Holden graduated from an isolette to a crib in the NICU.
 His weight had climbed to 4 pounds, 5 ounces.

 Once his lungs mature and he no longer needs respiratory support, he can start bottle feeding.
 "He’s ready for a bottle," his mom said on Sept.
-14. "He sucking on a pacifier, rooting with his hands.
+14. "He’s sucking on a pacifier, rooting with his hands.
 But we have to get him to breathe better."

-His big sisters, Cadynn, 10, and Beckett, 2, love to visit him in the hospital.
+His big sisters, Cadynn, age 10, and Beckett, age 2, love to visit him in the hospital.
 Beckett has even named one of her baby dolls after her brother.
 In the meantime, mom loves to hold him skin to skin and rub his head when she visits him in the NICU.
-"I read a book, and he sleeps on me," she said.
+"I read a book, and he sleeps on me," she says.
 "He could do that all day long."
 Soon he’ll be able to snuggle with mom, dad and sisters whenever he likes, home at last.